gward/httplib2/README.md

                             headers={'cache-control':'no-cache'})
 ```

-The first request will be cached and since this is a request
+The first request will be cached.
+Since this is a request
 to bitworking.org it will be set to be cached for two hours,
 because that is how I have my server configured.
 Any subsequent
 GET to that URI will return the value from the on-disk cache
 and no request will be made to the server.
 You can use the
-Cache-Control: header to change the caches behavior and in
+Cache-Control: header to change the cache's behavior.
+In
-this example the second request adds the Cache-Control:
+this example, the second request adds the Cache-Control:
 header with a value of 'no-cache' which tells the library
 that the cached copy must not be used when handling this request.